MeteoSwiss/opendata/docs/a-data-groundbased/a1-automatic-weather-stations.md

   <TabItem value="files-per-station" label="Files per station">
     The data is split by measuring station.
 A file for a station contains all available parameters in one file.
 There are files with 10-minute `t`, hourly `h`, daily `d`, monthly `m` and yearly `y` values.

-    We strongly recommend that you download the corresponding aggregated [data granularity](/general/download#data-granularity).
+    We strongly recommend that you download the corresponding aggregated [data granularity](/general/download#data-granularity) instead of calculating it yourself (see also our [information on data quality](/general/faq#bodenmessdaten)).

     Depending on the granularity there are files with [update frequency](/general/download#update-frequency) `now`, `recent` and `historical`.